henry1034/BitMexRestApi/README.md

 init:

-test = True for testmet
+test = True for testnet

 test = False for mainnet

 post-order: allows for limit buy/sell